Mentored Scientist Award in Pancreas Cancer

 Definition: Same research topic with an amended application or research plan rather than a new research topic and new research plan.

 Requirements: Please use up to one extra page to introduce your revised proposal, addressing the issues raised in the review, and any additional changes to your proposal.
 Make sure the new edits are highlighted in bold or italic font so the reviewers can easily see where and how the proposal has changed.
 Do not use "track changes".
-A new letter of support from the Mentoris required in all cases.
+A new letter of support from the Mentor/Co-mentor is required in all cases.

 1. Investigator Name